Fields of Study: Humanities, Social Sciences, Science

 Unique study opportunities

-- Take a Chinese language study course along with a course taught in English on Chinese politics, society, economy, or international relations.
+- Take a course taught in English on Chinese politics, society, economy, or international relations.

 - Enroll in a series of Asian studies courses taught in English in the humanities, social sciences, economics and management, and the natural sciences.

 LanguageLanguage of Instruction: Chinese, English

 Courses and credit

 - Take a full-time course of study: Minimum of 21 quarter/14 semester UC units per term.

 - You may take up to one-third (33%) of your total unit load per term on a P/NP basis.